pivotal/docs-tap/scst-store/amr/install-amr-cloudevent-handler.hbs.md

 Where `VIEW-CLUSTER-NAME` is the name of the view profile cluster you want to use.

-## Install
+## <a id='install'></a>Install

-The AMR CloudEvent Handler is installed by default in TAP's Full and View profiles.
+The AMR CloudEvent Handler is installed by default in the Tanzu Application Platform Full and View profiles.